AviatrixSystems/aviatrix-nat-to-egress-demo/README.md

-# AWS NAT to Aviatrix Secure Egress Demo
+# AWS NAT to Aviatrix Distributed Cloud Firewall for Egress Demo

 ## Description

-This terraform repository serves as the infrastructure as code (IaC) for a demonstration on how to migrate from an `AWS NAT Gateway` to an `Aviatrix Secure Egress Gateway` without incurring network downtime.
+This terraform repository serves as the infrastructure as code (IaC) for a demonstration on how to migrate from an `AWS NAT Gateway` to an `Aviatrix Distributed Cloud Firewall for Egress Gateway` without incurring network downtime.

 ## Diagram